 representative, and submitted to the appropriate office along with the fee.
 A tax lot map, a detailed drawing of the proposed development, and directions to the

 property must be included.
-You must also provide at least 2 test pits at least 75 feet apart
+You must also provide at least two test pits at least 75 feet apart

-three (3) weeks of receiving them however during the summer it may take up to 5 weeks.
+three weeks of receiving them.
+However, during the summer it may take up to five weeks.

 also give you information such as applying for a site evaluation report review and the opportunity to apply for a variance from any rule or standard.